Excel-DNA/ExcelDnaDoc/README.md

 ===================
 ExcelDnaDoc is a command-line utility to create a compiled HTML Help Workshop file (.chm) for ExcelDna.

+* single help file created even if multiple library are specified in the "dna" file.
+* can use customized templates and content

 NuGet Package
 ------------------